Harlequln/C2M11X-Highway_Driving/README.md

 resources and build instructions can be found [here][Project], the required simulator [here][Simulator].

-## Highway path planning with jerk minimized trajectories
+## Driving with minimum-jerk trajectories

 ![][Prequel]